devopsacademyau/academy/classes/03class/docker/README.md

 - USER
   - Specify which user account will be used to run the commands inside the container when it runs
 - CMD
-  - Set a default command and default parameters which will be executed when docker is run.
+  - Set a default command and default parameters which will be executed when Docker is run.
 Those values can be overwritten during the contianer execution
 - ENTRYPOINT
   - Used when the container needs to be run as an executable.
 The commandd inside ENTRYPOINT instruction will can't be overwritten during container execution.
 - WORKDIR